dimitrinicolas/lepto/README.md

 [![lepto-cli](fixtures/readme/lepto-cli.jpg)](https://github.com/dimitrinicolas/lepto-cli)

-Check out [lepto-cli repository](https://github.com/dimitrinicolas/lepto-cli) for more informations.
+Check out [lepto-cli repository](https://github.com/dimitrinicolas/lepto-cli) for more information.

+> See below for Node.js API usage.

-### GUI
+## GUI

 You can access the GUI if you launched lepto from the CLI, by default at the address `http://localhost:4490`.
+You can change the port with the option `guiPort`.

 ![GUI tree view](fixtures/readme/gui-tree.jpg)